Growth and flux responses to environmental gradients in tallgrass prairie

 A fundamental challenge for ecology is to explain the apparently stable coexistence of trees and grasses in savannas and woodlands, which are poised in the continuum between forests (which are completely tree-dominated) and grasslands (which lack trees).
 Why do trees not displace grasses in these environments?
 Water availability is the likely factor constraining tree cover, but the mechanisms driving this constraint are still unknown.
 The goal of this proposal is to comprehensively tackle this problem from an ecohydrological perspective.
 This requires that we resolve how trees and grasses a) use and b) partition soil moisture as a function of depth across a wide range of environmental conditions.

-We are working with Ricardo Holdo at the University of Missouri to address three primary research objectives: (1) characterize the spatiotemporal partitioning of soil moisture by trees and grasses across climatic and edaphic gradients, (2) quantify the strength of tree-grass competition in tropical savannas, and (3) identify key interspecific ecohydrological tradeoffs of tree and grass rooting niches.
+We are working with Ricardo Holdo at the University of Missouri and Tony Swemmer (SAEON - South Africa) to address three primary research objectives: (1) characterize the spatiotemporal partitioning of soil moisture by trees and grasses across climatic and edaphic gradients, (2) quantify the strength of tree-grass competition in tropical savannas, and (3) identify key interspecific ecohydrological tradeoffs of tree and grass rooting niches.